This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Where to go for advice

-The Leasehold Advisory Service provides limited free advice on leasehold matters.
+The Leasehold Advisory Service (LEASE) provides limited free advice on leasehold matters.
 They also publish detailed guides and online advice (see below).
-Constituents who are in dispute with their freeholder or managing agent are best advised to seek professional legal advice.
-Freeholders and managing agents are not currently subject to overarching regulation although agents do have to be members of a Government approved redress scheme.
-One way of raising an issue is to complain to the relevant redress scheme.
-For more information see: Lettings agents and property managers: which Government approved redress scheme do you belong to?
-(PDF 581 KB).
+Constituents in dispute with their freeholder or managing agent are best advised to seek professional legal advice.

 Leaseholders of social landlords (councils and housing associations) can use their landlord’s internal complaints procedure.
-If this does not achieve the desired outcome, they may, in certain circumstances, refer the matter to the Housing Ombudsman.
-Where disputes cannot be resolved informally, in most cases long leaseholders can pursue the matter at a First-Tier Tribunal (Property Chamber) or Leasehold Valuation Tribunal in Wales.
+If this does not result in resolution, they may, in certain circumstances, refer the matter to the Housing Ombudsman.

 - Understanding your lease